Thumbnail Design Side Hustle

 Retainer vs. per-thumbnail

-Per-thumbnail pricing makes sense early, when you are building a portfolio and learning a creator’s style.
-Once you have delivered consistently for two or three uploads, propose a monthly retainer — a flat fee for a set number of thumbnails per month.
+Per-thumbnail pricing makes sense early, when you’re building a portfolio and learning a creator’s style.
+Once you’ve delivered consistently for two or three uploads, propose a monthly retainer, a flat fee for a set number of thumbnails per month.

-The creator gets predictable cost and does not have to think about it.
-You get predictable income and can build efficiency as you get deeper into their niche.
+The creator gets predictable cost and doesn’t have to think about it.
+You get predictable income and build efficiency as you get deeper into their niche.
 Most creators who upload on a consistent schedule prefer the retainer once they trust the quality.
-The conversation is natural: “You’re uploading weekly — want to lock in a monthly rate so you’re not thinking about this every time?”
+The conversation is natural: “You’re uploading weekly.
+Want to lock in a monthly rate so you’re not thinking about this every time?”

 Tools

-Figma is the most flexible option — layers, components, and precise control.
+Figma is the most flexible option, with layers, components, and precise control.
 The free tier is sufficient for individual freelancers.

-Canva is faster for creators who have an established template system — less precision but faster iteration for straightforward compositions.
+Canva is faster for creators who have an established template system.
+Less precise, but faster for simple compositions.
 Many thumbnail designers use Canva at scale because the speed advantage matters when delivering volume.

 Photoshop is overkill for most thumbnail work unless clients require complex photo manipulation.
-Not necessary to start.
+You don’t need it to start.

 The tool matters less than your understanding of what makes a thumbnail perform.
 A great thumbnail made in Canva beats a mediocre one made in Photoshop.